lorenzwinkler1/isabelle_c_fork/README.md

 ‹Bad session structure› appearing just after starting Isabelle.
 This is because the back-end normally requires to execute some initialization script (for example using 🗏‹l4v/src/run_tests›) to generate specific Isabelle theory files.
-Instead, as possible workaround, we have introduced by hand 🗀‹l4v/src› several symbolic links pointing to the missing files, making the sub-window not supposed to appear anymore.
+Instead, as possible workaround, we have introduced by hand in 🗀‹l4v/src› several symbolic links pointing to the missing files, making the sub-window not supposed to appear anymore.
 Nevertheless, if this ever happens again, the sub-window can be ignored by clicking on ‹OK›.

 Additionally, 🗏‹l4v/src/run_tests› can be executed in 🗀‹l4v/src›, and interrupted once the success of ‹CBaseRefine›